Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 \subsubsection{Poisson generation of links}

-An exact way of generating networks from these null models is by stub-matching, where node $i$ is assigned $s_i$ stubs, and stubs are linked between nodes at random until all stubs are matched.
+\edit{When weights between nodes are binary or integer valued}, then an exact way of generating a \edit{sample network} \edit{$P^*$} from these null models is by stub-matching, where node $i$ is assigned $s_i$ stubs, and stubs are linked between nodes at random until all stubs are matched.
 Stub-matching in the sparse model would be restricted to the linked nodes in the sampled adjacency matrix $\mathbf{A^*}$.
 While we provide code for building these models using stub-matching, generative procedures using stub matching can be prohibitively slow with many links, many nodes, or real-valued weights converted to integers -- all of which we have here.

-We thus use a Poisson model for drawing the link weight between any pair of nodes (the use of the Poisson model is motivated by the fact that all networks we deal with have, or are converted to, integer edge weights -- see below).
-We draw the weight between $i$ and $j$ from a Poisson distribution with $\lambda_{ij} = N_{\mathrm{link}}p(\mathrm{link}|i,j)$. \edit{For both classic and sparse weighted configuration models, it follows from the stub-matching model that the probability of placing a link between a pair of nodes is}:
+We thus use a Poisson model for drawing the link weight between any pair of nodes (the use of the Poisson model is motivated by the fact that all networks we deal with have, or are converted to, integer weights -- see below).
+We draw the weight between \edit{nodes} $i$ and $j$ from a Poisson distribution with